ChicagoDSA/chapter-website/_campaigns/lift-the-ban.md

 The CDSA Lift the Ban campaign focuses on canvassing neighborhoods, lobbying local and state politicians and educating the public to build the movement for housing justice.

-{% include button.html text="View Lift the Ban's website" link="https://www.ltbcoalition.org/" %}
+{% include button.html text="Visit Lift the Ban's website" link="https://www.ltbcoalition.org/" %}